rsdoiel/rsdoiel.github.io/blog/2021/05/16/Beyond-Oakwood-Modules-and-Aliases.md

 ~~~

 On top of that I found it distracting to see `Chars.*` and `Strings.*`
-go mingled and operating on the same data.
+comingled and operating on the same data.
 If felt sub optimal.
 It
 felt baroque.
 That got me thinking.

 > What if Chars included the functionality of Strings?